rahulchanglani/node-poc/Agenda.md

 - db connection
 - Basic api endpoints

-21st May
+22nd May

-- creating schema for sample collection
-- CRUD operations db
+- Get and Post and Delete operations db
 - plugins for vs code
+- Coding standards es6

+25th May

+- Put operations db
 - routes organized in project
+- creating new schema for sample collection